ToothyDev/Paw/README.md

 # Introduction

-Paw is the open-source github repository for Paw, the discord bot powering [The Paw Kingdom](https://discord.gg/tpk)!
+Paw is the open-source GitHub repository for Paw, the discord bot powering [The Paw Kingdom](https://discord.gg/tpk)!

 Paw was built on code from a former project known as [exorium](https://github.com/MiataBoy/exorium) by current developers MiataBoy and ToothyDev.